 Index futures are derivatives of real indices, which look to the future to set a future price or try to predict where something will be in the future.
-Since there are index futures (S%26P 500, Dow 30, NASDAQ 100, Russell 2000) that trade almost 24 hours a day, we can use them to get an idea of the direction of the stock market.
+Since there are index futures (S&P 500, Dow 30, NASDAQ 100, Russell 2000) that trade almost 24 hours a day, we can use them to get an idea of the direction of the stock market.
 Futures will move based on which section of the world is currently open, so the 24-hour market must be divided into time segments to understand which time zone and geographic region are having the most impact on the market at any given time.
 Futures track stock prices around the clock, while stocks only trade and track prices during the trading hours of the exchange they are listed on.

 A stock futures contract is a commitment to buy or sell shares at a certain price in the future, regardless of their actual value at that time.
 The prices offered for futures contracts are based on market orientation for investors.
 Futures traders have the advantage of having a nearly 24-hour trading day and the ability to react quickly to news that occurs when cash market participants are tied.
 In addition, markets for complex events, or events where privileged information is likely to exist, tend to fall to attract sufficient liquidity.